vishwasmittal/what-happens-when/you_install_postgres_on_ubuntu.md

    └── System libraries       # Basic system requirements
    ```

-2. Version Resolution: Check the availability and details of the package `postgresql-16` in the APT repositories configured on the system.
+2. Version Resolution: Check the availability and details of the package `postgresql-16` in the APT repositories configured on the system:
    ```bash
    $ apt-cache policy postgresql-16
    # Output format